 I wish they would understand how the stigma of mental illness hinders self-esteem and productivity.
 Our brains can get sick, just like our bodies, and it’s not a weakness.
 It’s not an excuse.
 It’s a cry for help.
 We hear a lot about having societies that are all-inclusive–well, that also includes being all-inclusive for the mentally ill as well.

 What do you want them to know about the rewards of your line of work?

-For me, I have the privilege of walking along someone else’s mental illness journey and that’s amazing.
+For me, I have the privilege of walking along someone else’s mental illness journey, and that’s amazing.
 There really isn’t any better job than being able to help someone.
-I never thought I’d be in that mindset, but I love seeing the changes in someone, seeing them feel encouraged.
+I never thought I’d be in that mindset, but I love seeing the changes in someone and seeing them feel encouraged.
 I can’t believe I get paid for helping someone.
 It has felt like a calling for the three years I’ve done this job.
 It feels like what I’m supposed to do.